-Coarctation of the aorta is a congenital condition where there is narrowing of the aortic arch, usually around the ductus arteriosus.
-The severity of the coarctation (or narrowing) can vary from mild to severe.
-It is often associated with an underlying genetic condition, particularly Turners syndrome.
+Coarctation of the aorta is a congenital condition involving a narrow point in the aortic arch, usually near the ductus arteriosus.
+The severity varies from mild to severe.
+It may be associated with a genetic condition, particularly Turner’s syndrome.

 Presentation